 Querying Data Volumes in the MissingLink Dashboard

-You can run simple and more complex queries from the command-line that is integrated into the dashboard.
+You can build queries in the query editor inside the dashboard.
 The queries can then be the basis for cloning the data or for streaming it directly to the experiment you are working with.

 The simplest query in the dashboard returns the full set of data points in any data volume.
 To run it, display the data volume that you want to query, then click Run, without specifying a query.

 Each result will be an item and its associated metadata.
 Labels for the data are displayed as column headers.
 Clicking an item will give you more detailed information.

 A more typical query returns a subset of the data points.
 For example, assuming you have a dataset based on ChestXray14.
 Running

 returns the subset of the data points that have the label